Contributor Guide¶

 Local Machine Setup (Laptop/Desktop)¶

-using the following in the VSCode terminal.
+using the following command -

 Create a working branch¶